uasoft-indonesia/badaso-docs/docs/crud-generator/Relationship/set-relation-many-to-many.md

 ## Set Relation Many to Many
 For use this feature, you can follow the step below:
-- Click button "set relation many to many".
+- Click button "set other relation".
 ![Before add relation many to many](/img/before-create-relation-many-to-many.png)

 - Choice relation type, destination table, destination column, and destination column to display.